Trip Dates & Booking

 This Rocky Mountain National Park hiking tour

 begins in Estes Park, where we drive to the famous Bear Lake/Glacier Gorge area of the Park.
-We'll get an early start to beat the crowds (this is the only day that we're around many other hikers).
 Our hike takes us past Alberta Falls, a beautiful cascading waterfall that plunges through a glacial-cut canyon.
 We'll continue up to The Loch, a picturesque alpine lake before continuing to Andrews Tarn and a dramatic view of Andrews Glacier.
 This hike is an extraordinary day in one of the most stunning alpine cirques in the Continental United States.

 Following our hike we'll drive up and over Trail Ridge Road to the wilder, more wildlife-rich, west side of the Park.
 We'll set up camp at an established, private campground literally on the edge of the Park and get ready for a very tasty dinner prepared by your guide.
 At night you can enjoy a hot shower and then relax around the campfire with a glass of hot chocolate, tea, wine or beer (alcoholic beverages not provided).